MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/rest/authentication.md

 ---
 # Authentication over HTTPS

-To send a request to Azure Data Explorer over HTTPS, the principal making the request must authenticate by using the HTTP `Authorization` request header.
+To send a request to over HTTPS, the principal making the request must authenticate by using the HTTP `Authorization` request header.

 ## Syntax